zammad/zammad-admin-documentation/channels/facebook.rst

 Introduction
 ------------

-You can connect your Facebook account to Zammad which allows you to create tickets out of posts and answer them as comments.
+You can connect your Facebook account to Zammad, allowing you to create tickets from posts and respond as comments.

-Please note that you first and foremost should have a look at `Meta's documentation <https://developers.facebook.com/docs/>`_.
-This documentation is just a reference for steps you need to take on Meta's side and includes the needed steps on Zammad's side as well.
-There are some more steps which are just mentioned under "Prerequisites".
-You can find a documentation about them at Meta's documentation.
+Please note that you first and foremost should have a look at `Meta's documentation <https://developers.facebook.com/docs/>`_ to get the most recent and substantial information for the steps on their side.
+Some steps on Meta's side are only mentioned here as prerequisites, as this is outside the scope of this documentation.

 .. tip:: The setup of the :doc:`WhatsApp channel </channels/whatsapp/index>` has similar prerequisites as the Facebook channel.
 So, if you managed to set one